What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 Claremont, CA 91711

-If you are applying for the Master of Public Health program, you will need to submit your application through the SOPHAS portal.
+If you are applying for any of the public health programs, Certificate, MPH or DrPH, you will need to submit your application through the SOPHAS portal.
 SOPHAS is centralized application service for public health provided by the Association of Schools and Programs of Public Health (ASPPH).
 Individuals will not be required to submit an additional application to CGU directly; submission through the SOPHAS portal is all that is required.
 Submit your application as soon as the information is complete.
 Do not wait for SOPHAS to receive transcripts, recommendations or test scores.
 Please allow up to four weeks for SOPHAS to verify grades, process and mail your application to CGU.
 SOPHAS requires original transcripts from all U.S. institutions attended (even study abroad).
 Fees are based upon the number of designations you apply to.
 SOPHAS grants fee waivers based upon financial need for Peace Corps Volunteers, McNair Scholars, Gates Millennium Scholars Program, AmeriCorps, U.S. and International.

 What are the application requirements?